-As a signposting course, the course describes the landscape of computational humanities and social sciences.
+As a signposting course, the course describes the landscape of computational human sciences.
 It provides students with the knowledge they need to choose their own focus within it, also manifesting in the ability to choose where to go for further knowledge.

 After this course:

-The student understands the multiple ways in which methods benefit work within the computational humanities and social sciences.
+The student understands the multiple ways in which methods benefit work within the computational human sciences.

 She herself is able to use ready tools to work with data.

 In addition, she has attained knowledge of the fundamental concepts of programming, through which she can start to expand her capabilities, should she so choose.

 She also learns how open, reproducible research and publishing is done in practice.

 Finally, she learns to apply all of the above in practice in a small concrete computational human sciences project.